Detect integer variables and predicate parameters #2

 Here, we can easily conclude that

-is not integer:However, with inequalities, this gets more complicated:
+Xis integer.
+In the following case,Xis not integer:However, with inequalities, this gets more complicated:

 In this case, the inequality strictly doesn’t turn

-into an integer variable.
+Xinto an integer variable.
 However, detecting such negations is complicated, because they might also occur at a higher level up the syntax tree.Functions

 Generally, functions can return any type of objects.
 Hence, it’s not safe to assume that

-is an integer variable in cases like the following one:Comparisons
+Xis an integer variable in cases like the following one:Comparisons

 At first, it seems like comparisons of the form

-are arithmetic expressions returning an integer.However, this may not be true in some cases.
+A < Bimply thatAandBare arithmetic expressions returning an integer.However, this may not be true in some cases.
 Consider the following part of what could be a game description:

 Let’s assume that

-is not present with an integer argument.Detect integer variables and predicatesto Detect integer variables and predicate parametersImplemented by hypothetically making variables noninteger and checking whether this leads to trivially true or false statements, from which it can be concluded that the variables must be integer.
+currentScore(error)is set to handle situations where some illegal action was taken.
+Then,Xwould not be an integer variable, and integer simplifications would be incorrect to apply.
+However, the program is valid, because there would simply be nonextScoreatom in the output in casecurrentScore/1is not present with an integer argument.Detect integer variables and predicatesto Detect integer variables and predicate parametersImplemented by hypothetically making variables noninteger and checking whether this leads to trivially true or false statements, from which it can be concluded that the variables must be integer.